-- To take responsibility for meeting our own energy needs in a way that does not contribute to climate change or harm the prospects of future generations.
+We take responsibility for meeting our own energy needs in a way that does not contribute to climate change or harm the prospects of future generations.

-- To be sensitive to local landscapes and environments; and to develop responsibly by targeting roof space first, and by adhering to the industry best practice.
+We are sensitive to local landscapes and environments; and to develop responsibly by targeting roof space first, and by adhering to the industry best practice.

-- To inspire other communities by demonstrating and promoting the benefits of community renewable energy as a positive, viable alternative to the current energy production model.
+We inspire other communities by demonstrating and promoting the benefits of community renewable energy as a positive, viable alternative to the current energy production model.

-- To unite the local community in support of these goals.
+We attempt to unite the local community in support of these goals.

-We have had many positive responses from landowners in the surrounding area and key local community buildings whose support will be vital to this project fulfilling its aim, and who stand to gain from significantly lower electricity bills.
+Repower Balcombe has had many positive responses from landowners in the surrounding area and key local community buildings whose support will be vital to this project fulfilling its aim, and who stand to gain from significantly lower electricity bills.

 REPOWERBalcombe was born of the inspiring belief that communities can take responsibility for their own energy supply and that this can be done in a way that is clean and sympathetic to the environment.
 In September 2013 an open meeting was held at local Bramble Hall with a view to set up a community renewable energy project in Balcombe.
 Inspired by the positivity of the project, a group of around 14 locals started to lay foundations toward making this a reality.